fxnn/gone/README.md

 # gone

-Gone is a wiki written in [Go](http://golang.org).
+Gone is a wiki engine written in [Go](http://golang.org).
 It's

 * KISS,
 * Convention over Configuration and
 * designed with Developers and Admins in mind.

+With Gone, you can

-It displays Markdown (as HTML), HTML and Plaintext straight from the filesystem.
+* display Markdown, HTML and Plaintext straight from the filesystem.
-It allows you to edit just anything that has MIME type `text/*`.
-It uses the filesystem's access control as far as possible.
+* edit just any file that's made of text.
+* have all this without setup, no database needed, not even the tinyest configuration.

+So go get it!

 [![Build Status](https://travis-ci.org/fxnn/gone.svg?branch=master)](https://travis-ci.org/fxnn/gone)
 [![GoDoc](https://godoc.org/github.com/fxnn/gone?status.svg)](https://godoc.org/github.com/fxnn/gone)